Atlas-OS/docs/docs/getting-started/installation.md

 ## :material-flag-checkered: All done!

-If you need help, there are links below to a large community of people who care and dedicate their spare time to helping others and to a few other areas of the documentation.
+If you need any help, you can find links below to a large community of individuals who are dedicated to helping others, as well as a few other areas of the documentation.

 We hope you enjoy using AtlasOS! :smile: